Miguel de Azcuénaga: Later life

 In 1828, aged 74, he took part in the peace negotiations with the Empire of Brazil after the end of the Argentine-Brazilian War, which led to the creation of the state of Uruguay.
 Those negotiations took place in Montevideo.
 He managed the economy in 1829 and 1830, and became a deputy in 1831 and 1832.
-His fellow deputies pointed that he attended all the legislative sessions, despite of his old age.
+His fellow deputies pointed out that he attended all the legislative sessions, despite his old age.

-Azcuénaga died at his home on December 19, 1833.
+Azcuénaga died at his home on 19 December 1833.
 The governor Juan José Viamonte ordered the construction of a cenotaph at the Northern Cemetery (modern La Recoleta Cemetery), which is still in place today.
 The official decree stated that "the noteworthy services he gave to the nation at all times the brigadier general Miguel de Azcuénaga, and particularly in the days of the glorious independence, require a demonstration that takes to posterity the name of this patriot, and keeps the memory of his civic virtues".